markkerry/markkerry-hugo/content/posts/centos8-setup/index.md

     relative: false
 ---

 I wanted to start learning the basics of Kubernetes and thought the best way to get started was by creating a virtualised lab and starting from scratch.
 But I will not cover k8s in this post.
-Instead I will detail the initial setup of the CentOS 8 minimal install VM for a lab environment which can be used later for not only k8s but Ansible too.
+Instead I will detail the initial setup of the CentOS 8 minimal install VM for a lab environment which can be used for k8s or Ansible.

 I used Hyper-V on Windows 10, connected to a "Default switch" (internal), and running 3x CentOS 8 VMs.
 This guide assumes you at least have a _basic_ knowledge of configuring virtual machines and the Linux command line.

-Related posts:

 [Centos 8 can be downloaded from here](https://www.centos.org/download/)